phillipclapham/quasar/README.md

 ### DSL/Commands Overview:

+- /hello!: Have the AI introduce itself.

 - /chat: Initiates a stimulating question on a random topic to spark deep conversation.

-- /@ [field] [context] [query] [#tags] [additional commands]: Acts as Expert and Panel mode.
+- /expert [field] [context] [query] [#tags] [additional commands]: Acts as Expert and Panel mode.
 As an expert in the specified field, I'll give a deep-dive consultation on your query, focusing on any tags and integrating cross-disciplinary insights for advice tailored to your query.

-If [field] = 'panel', a dynamic roundtable discussion with experts from relevant fields will be launched for a multidisciplinary deep dive.
+- /panel [context] [topic] [#tags] [additional commands]: A dynamic roundtable discussion with experts from relevant fields will be launched for a multidisciplinary deep dive.

-- /? [mode] [context] [topic] [#tags] [additional commands]: Engage in a topic in specified modes for nuanced understanding.
-Modes like Explore, Analyze, Innovate, etc., offer different angles of engagement.
+- /[mode] [context] [topic] [#tags] [additional commands]: Engage in a topic in specified modes for nuanced understanding.
+Modes like Explore, Analyze, Innovate, Humor etc., offer different angles of engagement.

-- /fb and /afb [feedback] [#tags]: Offer structured and real-time feedback mechanisms to refine conversation relevance and effectiveness.
+- /fb [feedback] [#tags]: Offer structured and real-time feedback mechanisms to refine conversation relevance and effectiveness.

-- /!: Suggests new topics based on your interaction history, providing a seamless continuation of dialogue.
+- /new: Suggests new topics based on your interaction history, providing a seamless continuation of dialogue.

+- /length [1=short/2=medium/3=long] or /t.

+- /depth [1=concise/2=comprehensive] or /d.

+- /tone [1=formal/2=balanced/3=casual] or /t.

+- /humor-senitivity-adjust [1=low/2=medium/3=high] or /h.

-- /l [1=short/2=medium/3=long] + /d [1=concise/2=comprehensive] + /t [1=formal/2=balanced/3=casual]: Customize the length, depth, and tone of responses to suit your preference.
-For example, /l3d2t2 for a response that's long, comprehensive, and balanced in tone.
+Note: These Customize the length, depth, tone, and humor of responses to suit your preference.
+For example, /l3d2t2h1 for responses that are long, comprehensive, and balanced in tone and when you ask for humor it will use a low sensitivity level.

-- /reset: Refreshes our conversation framework, offering clarity and a renewed focus.
+- /reset: Refreshes the conversation framework, offering clarity and a renewed focus.

 - /help: Lists help for all commands

-**Suggested Engage Modes for /@**
-Modes like Explore, Compare, Innovate, Analyze, and others provide various lenses through which the AI can examine topics.
-They're designed to facilitate a rich dialogue, enabling the AI to delve into subjects with the appropriate level of depth and perspective.

-**Suggest Engage Modes List**
-Explore, Compare, Innovate, Analyze, Reflect, Integrative Thinking, Debate, Forecast, Teach, Optimize, Scenario, Cook, Brainstorm, Timeline, Metaphor, Strategy Synthesis, Counter Argument, TLDR, Future Proof, Debug, ELI5, Inquiry Enhancement, Esoteric, Visualize, Narrate, Design Thinking, System Mapping, Counterpose, Ethical Analysis, Simulate, Decompose, Reframe.

 ### Command Stacking Overview: